 - Self Raising flour – use 225g plain flour & 3 tsp baking powder

-Haven’t got a cupcake tray/cases?
+Haven’t got either?
 You could easily make this in a larger cake tin, round or square, and cut out some circles yourself!
 I recommend cutting a circle out of a piece of paper as a template.
 Tip: It’s actually easier to cut cake from frozen, so stick it in the freezer before you try!

 - As many mini eggs as you'd like

 - Chocolate curls - See notes at the bottom

 - Preheat your oven to 180oC (fan).